johnmwright/Fakes.Contrib/README.md

 Fakes.Contrib
 =============
 This library is a contribution to Microsoft Fakes.
+It allows to verify expectations on mocks with an easy and fluent syntax.

 Installation
 ------------